-We are required to formally attest to the effectiveness of our internal control over financial reporting pursuant to Section 404(a) of the Sarbanes-Oxley Act and our independent registered public accounting firm are required to formally attest to the effectiveness of our internal control over financial reporting pursuant to Section 404(b) of the Sarbanes-Oxley Act for the year ended December 31, 2020.
-We are no longer an "emerging growth company" as of December 31, 2020 as the market value of our common stock held by non-affiliates exceeded \$700.0 million as of June 30, 2020.
+We will be required to formally attest to the effectiveness of our internal control over financial reporting pursuant to Section 404(a) of the Sarbanes-Oxley Act and our independent registered public accounting firm will be required to formally attest to the effectiveness of our internal control over financial reporting pursuant to Section 404(b) of the Sarbanes-Oxley Act for the year ended

+December 31, 2020.
+We will no longer be an "emerging growth company" as of December 31, 2020 as the market value of our common stock held by non-affiliates exceeded \$700.0 million as of June 30, 2020.
+As of the date of this offering, our independent registered public accounting firm has not finalized its work with respect to its audit of our financial statements or the effectiveness of our internal control over financial reporting pursuant to Section 404(b) of the Sarbanes-Oxley Act for the year ended December 31, 2020 and when that work is finalized, if the material weaknesses discussed above are not remediated or if additional material weaknesses related to our internal controls are identified, we may conclude that our internal controls are not effective and our independent registered public accounting firm will not be able to attest that our internal controls over financial reporting are effective pursuant to Section 404(b) of the Sarbanes-Oxley Act for the year ended December 31, 2020.
 Our remediation efforts may not enable us to avoid material weaknesses in our internal control over financial reporting in the future.
-The adverse report on the effectiveness of our internal control over financial reporting pursuant to Section 404(b) of the Sarbanes-Oxley Act for the year ended December 31, 2020, by our independent registered public accounting firm could have a material adverse impact on our company and financial statements and we may not be able to accurately or timely report our financial condition or results of operations, which may adversely affect investor confidence in us and, as a result, the value of our common stock.
+An adverse report on the effectiveness of our internal control over financial reporting pursuant to Section 404(b) of the Sarbanes-Oxley Act for the year ended December 31, 2020, by our independent registered public accounting firm could have a material adverse impact on our company and financial statements and we may not be able to accurately or timely report our financial condition or results of operations, which may adversely affect investor confidence in us and, as a result, the value of our common stock.